RTC Contest Tips

 Please refer to your logger’s documentation to ensure the exchange is configured correctly.

-For example, in N1MM+, it should be set up as follows:
+For example, in N1MM+, it should be set up as follows for the RTC Contest:

 A link to your RTC log is available on your Profile page.